jphalimi/PythonForMIC/Doc/library/os.rst

 by file descriptors.

-The :meth:`~file.fileno` method can be used to obtain the file descriptor associated with a :term:`file object` when required.
+The :meth:`~file.fileno` method can be used to obtain the file descriptor associated with a file object when required.
 Note that using the file descriptor directly will bypass the file object methods, ignoring aspects such as internal buffering of data.